 Fly Tyer's Choice

-    It's the Fly Tyer's choice—a simple Balsa Popper Fly that can be fished almost as soon as the glue dries or a detailed one with a realistic paint scheme that makes the fishing fly come alive!
+It's up to the Fly Tyer to choose between a simple Balsa Popper Fly that can be fished almost as soon as the glue dries or a detailed one with a realistic paint scheme that makes the fishing fly come alive!

 A Balsa Popper Fly is made with balsa wood that is secured to a hook with tying thread and/or an adhesive like Zap-A-Gap or Superglue.

 The balsa wood is shaped and painted, eyes are added, and then the balsa wood is coated with epoxy or clear nail polish.